 Each rug is custom-made: hand-knotted using the highest-quality natural materials, including wool, pure silk, cashmere and alpaca.
 The quality is crafted by centuries of knowledge and skilled hands in Nepal.

-RIVER & RAVINE, was featured at Carpet Diem Paris 2024.
+River & Ravine in Storm was featured at Carpet Diem Paris 2024.
 The backlighting showcases the star of the design, the cut-out ravines.

 Though its name is slightly different across various groups of people, the TOWER OF BABEL is a story that evolved over the course of many cultures and centuries.
 In it, the faithful built a beautiful tower or ziggurat to the sky, wanting to get closer to their gods.
 The gods invariably did not like that idea and cast them asunder, making each other’s language unrecognizable, in an effort to keep people apart.

 Originally taken from an image of a sculpture, each Tower of Babel is hand-knotted in New Zealand wool “plaster” and various shades of silk “gold leaf”.
 Texture is carved deep into and across the pile –– and on the silk side, multiple yarn thicknesses provides a rich texture.
 The months of complex knotting naturally means each piece is unique.
-Tower of Babel is available at Twentieth Gallery in Los Angeles.
+Tower of Babel is available through Twentieth Gallery.

 EXPLORE ALL COLLECTIONS